Benedek Oláh: Career

 In 2016, Oláh won an ITTF World Tour title in men's singles at the Nigeria Open.
 He competed at the 2016 Summer Olympics in the men's singles event, in which he was eliminated in the second round by Jonathan Groth.
 From this, he made history as the first Finnish Olympian to participate in the table tennis competition.

 2021

 Benedek entered WTT Doha 2021 with a world rank of 85.
 He upset world ranked 69 Chen Chien-an in the second round of the qualifying draw in the WTT Contender event.
 Benedek would lose to world-ranked number 144 Andreas Levenko in the next round; however, Levenko would go on to have a highly successful tournament, including an upset of world ranked number 15 Liam Pitchford.

+Major League Table Tennis

+In 2024, Oláh joined Major League Table Tennis (MLTT), the first professional table tennis league in the United States.
+He was selected by the Princeton Revolution as a first-round pick in the 2024 MLTT draft.
+Competing in the Eastern Conference, Oláh became the lead player for the Revolution, known for his signature backhand and high winning percentage in singles matches.